L'Hoest's Monkey

 Colors

-Dark charcoal to black coat with a distinct reddish-brown (chestnut) saddle across the back and a bright white throat ruff or beard.
+Dark charcoal to black body with a prominent chestnut-brown saddle on the back and a thick, snow-white ruff around the neck and ears.

 Key Features